A Guide To Car Accident Personal Injury Claims – What Are My Rights After A Car Accident?

 |Knee Injuries (Moderate)||Tears to meniscus or cartilage.
 Some future disability could remain.||£13,920 to £24,580|

-If you are asking ‘What are my rights after a car accident in terms of getting a lawyer?’, it may be that you could be worrying you’d have to pay for such legal assistance upfront.
+If you are asking ‘What are my legal rights after a car accident in terms of getting a lawyer?’, it may be that you could be worrying you’d have to pay for such legal assistance upfront.
 However, if you choose to work with a No Win No Fee personal injury lawyer for your claim, you wouldn’t be required to do so.
 Instead, you’d sign an agreement document called a Conditional Fee Agreement, which would detail how much of your compensation would be paid to your lawyer in the event of a successful claim.
 This success fee cannot be more than 25% of your total settlement value.
 If your claim did not result in compensation, even though it was a valid claim, then you would not have to pay the success fee.
 All of the solicitors we could provide you with work on this basis, so you could begin your claim right away with no payment required upfront.

 We have many years of experience helping claimants to pursue personal injury claims for injuries they’ve suffered as a result of someone else’s behaviour or negligence.
 We’d be delighted to bring our experience to your claim.
 Our previous clients have attested to our commitment to providing guidance and support to them throughout their claims, and we believe we provide an unparalleled level of customer care to each and every claim we assist with.

 Not only could we provide more information on your rights if you are injured in a car accident, but we could also provide a free, no-obligation assessment of your case to see if you could be eligible for compensation.
 If we think that you could benefit from the assistance of a personal injury solicitor, we could provide one to you.
+We can also advise on how to handle car insurance in the aftermath of an accident.

 However, you do not have to use our services to benefit from our advice, and we put you under no pressure to begin a claim if you do not wish to go ahead.
 All of the guidance and advice we could provide to you comes with no pressure to use our services, and you do not have to take our advice if you do not want to.